-The most beautiful (but cold) time of the year in New York City is finally here!
-From Thanksgiving to New Years, all the shops in NYC look beautiful in bright twinkle lights, and holiday decor to grab you into their stores.
-After living in New York City for a few years, I have rounded up my favorite spots to take friends in NYC while on a budget (most of the spots are free).
+The most beautiful (but cold) time of the year in New York City is back again!
+As always, from Thanksgiving to New Years, the shops in NYC look beautiful in bright twinkle lights, and holiday decor to grab you into their stores.
+After living in New York City for a few years, I have rounded up my favorite spots to take friends & family in NYC while on a budget (most of the spots are free).

 Bank of America Winter Village at Bryant Park

 If you want to be able to ice skate, shop and eat yummy treats, the best place is Bryant Park Christmas Holiday Market!
 There is SO much to do, you could easily spend a few hours.
 I highly suggest walking around the shops, then heading to The Lodge Urban Space to warm up, and finishing up by eating your food outside while watching the ice skaters!
-There is a good amount of outdoor to watch the ice skaters while sipping some hot cocoa or chow down a yummy dessert.
+This year, the Winter Village has increased the number of food vendor's and the selection is awesome!
+My favorites are: Aranachi Bro's, Doughnuttery and The Stackery.

 Walk down 5th Avenue to see the Holiday Windows